 Pizza is such a popular food that an entire month has been devoted to celebrating all of its deliciousness.
 It all began when Gerry Durnell, the publisher of Pizza Today magazine, declared that pizza is too good to only have one day of observance on the calendar.
 What began as a novel idea in 1984 to promote pizza around the country officially became a holiday, passed by Congress three years later.
 Lots of pizzerias run promotions encouraging people to increase their consumption during a month when pizza orders are already are at record highs.

-The most popular day of the year for delivery is widely debated.
+Most popular day for delivery is Halloween.

 There are contradicting statistics circulating about whether pizza delivery is highest on Halloween or Superbowl Sunday.
 Either way, pizza shops all over the country are raking in big bucks on these two days when orders come in faster than they can be filled.
 Three other days are also busier than the rest of the year for pizza delivery people- the day before Thanksgiving, New Years Eve, and New Years Day.
 As far as typical non-holiday weeks go, Friday nights are by fart the most popular for pizza, with Saturday as second.